How to Become a Break-Up Coach? - Coach Foundation

 Breaking up is never easy.
 No matter how amicable the split is, it’s still a painful process for both parties involved.
 But if you don’t know what you’re doing, there are ways to make this process even more difficult than it has to be.
 This is why we think that everyone should learn from their mistakes and become a break-up coach.

-How to Become a Break-Up Coach? break-up coach
+How to Become a Break-Up Coach? - Coach Foundation

 As a breakup coach, you’ll be responsible for helping people through one of the most difficult times in their lives.
 You’ll need to be patient and understanding, but also firm when necessary.
 You should also be a good listener, as your clients will need to vent about their exes and the break-up itself.
 But most importantly, you should be knowledgeable about the process of breaking up and what it takes to move on from a failed relationship.